rob-mosher/coffeetalk-app/README.md

 ## TODO

-- Add verbose option for output (per snippet trained, etc)
+- Make fallback for hardware_profile_name a constant